August 30, 2024

 Test and Balance the Chemicals

 The first and most crucial step in cleaning up cloudy water is to analyze and adjust your pool's chemical levels.
-Anomaly Pool Services suggests using a pool testing kit to determine chlorine, pH, alkalinity, and calcium hardness levels.
+Anomaly Pool Services suggests using a pool testing and cleaning kit to determine chlorine, pH, alkalinity, and calcium hardness levels.

 • Chlorine: Ensure the chlorine levels are between 1-3 ppm.